Birthplace of Stepa Stepanović

-The Architecture
+Architecture

 Built in the middle of the 19th century, based on its construction characteristics, the house belongs to the older Morava house type, which was a very common type of the house built in the villages around Belgrade.
 It is of a rectangular shape and consists of three rooms, dimensions 10x8 metres.
-It was built in half-timbered construction filled with wattle and daub, whereas the foundation is made of the broken stone.
-The authentic central fireplace was preserved with the old sač (a large dish for bread making).
-To the east there is an architraved porch which prolongs to one half of the main facade.

 The house was built in the timber construction, filled with wattle and daub whereas the foundation is made of broken stone.
 According to its pitch, the roof was originally covered with shingles.
 The floors were made of bricks and wood.
 The roof is four-sided with the construction of the wooden rafters and beams, and covered with beaver tail tiles.
+The authentic central fireplace was preserved with the old sač (a large dish for bread making).
 The house is recognizable for its porch made of straight wooden beams (which evolved into the Morava arches in the younger Morava houses).

 The organization of the interior is also characteristic, there was a division between the „house“, where the heart and sovra (a low dining table) for daily use were placed, and the „rooms“ for sleeping.
 This type of a house originates from Kosovo Pomoravlje, from where it spread to the area around Belgrade by the end of the 19th century, due to the migrations of Serbian population.

-The Cultural Monument
+Cultural Monument

 Due to its architectural, ethnographic and memorial values, this house was designated as a Cultural Property of Great Importance.
 As an example of the vernacular architecture, the importance of this house grows with the time, due to the fact that there are only a few houses of this type preserved in the vicinity of Belgrade.
 This humble farmhouse was the place of birth of a man whose name represents the synonym for the liberation of Serbia, a general who won the first great victory for the Allies in the Great War.